 In 1734 the Qing decided to attack and destroy the Shaolin temple killing almost all of the inhabitants in the monastery, although there were other temples that were sheltering rebels and teaching martial art Shaolin temple was single out mainly because of the large number of rebels in the temple and Shaolin’s history allying with the Ming plus the Qing wanting to use the destruction of the Shaolin temple as an example to all other temples if they continue to resist they will be destroy as well.

-In remembrance and honor to these five masters their followers and descendants will commemorate, venerate and remember the history they represent.
-They will establish the tradition of having a spiritual tablet at their training hall that will represent (1) Tai Cho kung fu representing the Ming (2) Lo Han that represent the Shaolin warrior monk’s fighting skills, loyalty and dedication to the Ming dynasty (3) Guan Nimma goddess of mercy that is venerated by Buddhist and Taoist.
-(4) Da Mo the monk that introduced Buddhism to China (5) Xan Nu believed to be the female monk that developed the deadly pressure point technique.
-The spiritual tablets of the five ancestors were located in the center, the master’s spiritual tablet to the left.
-Students would first bow to the five ancestors, then bow to the master upon entering the training floor.
+In remembrance and honor of dynasty China, Tai Cho followers will commemorate, venerate the history of it.
+They will establish the tradition of having a spiritual tablet at their training hall that will represent (1) Tai Cho kung fu representing emperors of dynasty China (2) Lo Han that represent the Shaolin warrior monk’s loyalty and dedication to the people (3) Guan Nimma goddess of mercy that is venerated by Buddhist and Taoist.
+(4) Da Mo the monk that introduced Buddhism to China (5) Xan Nu believed to be the female monk that developed the deadly pressure point science also representing the deity of vitality and long life.

 Altar of the Five Ancestors at Kong Han Martial Art Club in